VirtoCommerce/vc-module-price-export-import/README.md

 ![Main-Screen](docs/media/main-screen.png)

-!!!Note
+### Note
 If you want to automated transferring information from 3rd party system, like ERP, then see API, Integration Middleware approach and Azure Logic Apps connectors.

 ## Business scenarios
 * I need to export two price lists to make comparing.